fanqingsong/fastapi-hive/docs/how.md

 ## URL MAPPING

-As you know, this framework will discover all modules of all packages automatically.
+As you know, this framework will discover and load all modules in all packages automatically.
-So the API URLs contain package folder name and module folder name.
+So the API URLs contain package folder name or module folder name, in order to avoid conflicts and be sensible.

 If the folder structure likes below